wizo06/japanese/docs/index.md

 **Grammar as a model**

 Grammar, like we said earlier, is just something that attempts to describe how a language works.
 In other words, grammar is a **model** of a language.
 When you start learning a new language, your brain has no model for that language yet.
 If you get a lot of input from that language, your brain will start doing pattern recognition, and it will automatically build a model for that language.
 The more input you get, the more refined the model becomes.
 However, if you start doing input from day 1 without knowing any grammar, your brain has to essentially build the model from scratch.
+This is essentially what happened to all of us when we were babies with our first language.

 By learning grammar, you are essentially giving your brain a model to start from.
+However, depending on which grammar guide you use (textbooks, apps, random guides online such as this one), the "model" that your brain will receive will also differ.
+There is no such thing as a perfect grammar guide (including this one) because of reasons that I just explained above.
+A true understanding of the language only happens through acquisition, NOT learning.

 **Choosing a grammar guide**